dlanaras/reviveit.ch/README.md

-# WELCOME TO REVIVEIT
+# Welcome to the official ReviveIT Repository
-## DON'T WANT IT?
-WE REVIVE IT!
+## Don't want it?
+We revive IT!

 This is our github repo for the [reviveit.ch](https://reviveit.ch) website.